Already very familiar with personas? Using this concept already and looking to take it to the next level? Then this is the blog for you.

 The steps we will follow are listed below:

 In this step, we use the existing information that is already available in your company.
-If necessary, this is supplemented by research results from our Professional Community surveys (only available for the Netherlands and Belgium).
+If necessary, this is supplemented by research results from our Professional Community surveys.

 Here, we look at earlier research reports, recent customer experiences (especially from sales) and data patterns (CRM, decreases).
 We also give you instructions on how to go on a customer safari.
 In this process, you visit your potential target group in pairs, watch in awe at how they work and then ask some ‘why’ questions about what you’ve seen.
 The answers may well surprise you!